cupOJoseph/my-reading-list/README.md

 ## My Read Next List

 ## Finished Reading

 ### 2019
 - Agricultural and Urban Areas (Biomes of the Earth) by Peter Moore
 - Dune by Frank Herbert
 - Power from the Wind: A Practical Guide to Small-Scale Energy Production by Dan Chiras
 - The Mom Test by Rob Fitzpatrick
 - Power down : options and actions for a post-carbon world by Dan Chiras, Mick Sagrillo, Ian Woofenden
+- Ludicrous: The Unvarnished Story of Tesla Motors by Edward Niedermeyer

 ### 2016 - 2018
 - Dune by Frank Herbert